Altinity/clickhouse-sink-connector/doc/production_setup.md

     Flush time of the buffer in milliseconds.
 The buffer that is stored in memory before being flushed to ClickHouse. buffer.flush.time.ms: "1000"
 ```

+## Snapshots (Out of Memory)

+1. The following parameters might be useful to reduce the memory usage of the connector during the snapshotting phase.

+**Reduce the number of tables**: Use the `snapshot.include.collection.list` to filter include only the necessary tables
+as part of the snapshot which will reduce the data retrieved from source.

+**snapshot.fetch.size**: This defines the maximum number of rows that are fetched as part of the batch from the database.
+Use a lower number to reduce memory usage.

+**snapshot.max.threads**: Increase this number from 1 to a higher value to enable parallel snapshotting.